carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

  - There are enough temporary registers to do register renaming
  - Schedulers are not full.

 Since r329067, scheduling models can now optionally specify which register files are available on the processor.
-Class DispatchUnit(see Dispatch.h) would use that information to initialize register file descriptors.
+Class DispatchStage(see DispatchStage.h) would use that information to initialize register file descriptors.

 By default, if the model doesn't describe register files, the tool (optimistically) assumes a single register file with an unbounded number of temporary registers.
 Users can limit the number of temporary registers that are globally available for register renaming using flag `-register-file-size=<N>`, where N is the number of temporaries.
 A value of zero for N means 'unbounded'.
 Knowing how many temporaries are available for register renaming, the tool can predict dispatch stalls caused by the lack of temporaries.

-The number of reorder buffer entries consumed by an instruction depends on the number of micro-opcodes it specifies in the target scheduling model (see field 'NumMicroOpcodes' of tablegen class ProcWriteResources and its derived classes;
+The number of reorder buffer entries consumed by an instruction depends on the number of micro-opcodes it specifies in the target scheduling model (see field 'NumMicroOpcodes' of TableGen class ProcWriteResources and its derived classes;
 TargetSchedule.td).

-The reorder buffer is implemented by class RetireControlUnit (see Dispatch.h).
+The reorder buffer is implemented by class RetireControlUnit (see DispatchStage.h).
 Its goal is to track the progress of instructions that are "in-flight", and retire instructions in program order.
 The number of entries in the reorder buffer defaults to the value of field 'MicroOpBufferSize' from the target scheduling model.

 Instructions that are dispatched to the schedulers consume scheduler buffer entries.
 The tool queries the scheduling model to figure out the set of buffered resources consumed by an instruction.
-Buffered resources are treated like "scheduler" resources, and the field 'BufferSize' (from the processor resource tablegen definition) defines the size of the scheduler's queue.
+Buffered resources are treated like "scheduler" resources, and the field 'BufferSize' (from the processor resource TableGen definition) defines the size of the scheduler's queue.

 Zero latency instructions (for example NOP instructions) don't consume scheduler resources.
 However, those instructions still reserve a number of slots in the